zklimaleo/zpass-docs/fundamentals/issuer/README.md

 **Issuer–Aleo integration**

 * Sign credentials and provide them to the user.
-* Sign credentials and provide them as inputs to an Aleo program&#x20;
+* Sign credentials and provide them as inputs to an Aleo program;
 * Create an encrypted tamper-proof record of the credential on-chain.